sinjinablueshirt/reverb_backend/context/design/concepts/Comment/testing.md/steps/response.c4fd2687.md

       "Comment 2 date should match",
     );

+    // --- Additions for removeComment testing ---

     // Action: removeComment(commentId1, user1)
-    // Requires: commentId1 exists and user1 is its commenter (satisfied)
+    // Requires: commentId1 exists and user1 is its owner (satisfied)
-    // Effects: removes commentId1 from resourceA and deletes commentId1
-    const removeCommentResult1 = await concept.removeComment({
+    // Effects: removes commentId1 from resourceA and deletes it const removeCommentResult1 = await concept.removeComment({
       comment: commentId1,
       user: user1,